frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 We follow the definition of [XML Schema duration datatype](http://www.w3.org/TR/xmlschema-2/#duration) directly and that definition is implicitly inlined here.

-To summarize: the lexical representation for duration is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format PnYnMnDTnHnMnS, where nY represents the number of years, nM the number of months, nD the number of days, 'T' is the date/time separator, nH the number of hours, nM the number of minutes and nS the number of seconds.
+If [native representation](../glossary/#native-representation) is a string, the duration is the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601#Durations) extended format `PnYnMnDTnHnMnS`, where `nY` represents the number of years, `nM` the number of months, `nD` the number of days, `T` is the date/time separator, `nH` the number of hours, `nM` the number of minutes and `nS` the number of seconds.
 The number of seconds can include decimal digits to arbitrary precision.
 Date and time elements including their designator `MAY` be omitted if their value is zero, and lower order elements `MAY` also be omitted for reduced precision.

 ### `geopoint`